White Sox vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has hit safely in four games in a row.
-In his last five games he is batting .286 with four walks and an RBI.
+- Yelich hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with four walks and an RBI.

 Yelich Recent Games